 Park City may be best known for its winter skiing, but spring skiing is just as popular.
 As the ski season slowly comes to an end you will find longer days, more sunshine, warmer sun decks for aprés ski, plus a handful of fun end-of-season events.
-What’s more, there are fewer people at the resorts, giving you free range on the slopes.
-You are more likely to find great accommodation deals too – sign up for our free email exclusives to be the first to hear about exclusive offers.
+What’s more, there are fewer people at the resorts, giving you free rein on the slopes.
+You are more likely to find great accommodation deals too.

 Drive to Salt Lake City

 Did you know it’s an easy drive from Park City to Salt Lake City?
 Set against the beautiful Wasatch Mountains, Utah’s cosmopolitan capital is home to a thriving hub of shopping malls, dining districts, sports venues, art galleries, and much more.
 While you’re in town, check out City Creek Mall which has a retractable roof and a stream running through it – yes, a stream!
 Spot the wildlife at Hogle Zoo, or speed down the snowy chutes at Snowbird Ski Resort – the ultimate destination for non-stop fun.

 Have fun at Spring Grüv

 Things to do in Park City don’t get much better than the annual Spring Grüv.
 The family-friendly event features 16 days of traditional celebrations and exciting festivals.
 Held to mark the close of the season, it’s typically held in mid-March with events spread across the mountain’s two villages, Park City Mountain and Canyons Village.